MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-enter-statutory-information.md

 ---
-title: Enter Statutory Information [UK]
+title: 'Enter Statutory Information [UK]'
-description: To comply with legal requirements, statutory information is available on the Statutory FastTab on the Company Information page.
+description: 'To comply with legal requirements, statutory information is available on the Statutory FastTab on the Company Information page.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na